Optimal Control of Fluid Restless Multi-armed Bandits: A Machine Learning Approach

 \end{proposition}

 \begin{proof} Using the results in \eqref{eq:affineex}, the relation between $x_i(t)$ and $y_i(t)$ can be described as follows:

-Given that the optimal control vector is always binary, as stated in Proposition \ref{pro:optindxpol}, this relation leads to the unified expression:
+Given that the extremal control vector is always binary, as stated in Proposition \ref{pro:optindxpol}, this relation leads to the unified expression:

-where only one of the coefficients $C_{u,j}, u \in \{0,1\}, j \in [4]$ is non-zero, depending on the values of $\beta_i(u_{s,i}), \alpha_i(u_{s,i}), r_i(u_{s,i})$.
+where only one of the coefficients $C_{u,j}, u \in \{0,1\}, j \in [4]$, is non-zero, depending on the values of $\alpha_i(u_{s,i}), \beta_i(u_{s,i}), r_i(u_{s,i})$.

 Subsequently, we substitute the expression \eqref{eq:combined} into the index function resulting in an expression for $\gamma_i(t)$ that involves an affine combination of the terms only with respect to $x_i(t)$ given in \eqref{eq:affine_features}.
-Here, the terms $\frac{1}{{x_i(t) + \frac{\alpha_{0,i}}{\beta_{0,i}}}}$ and $\frac{1}{{x_i(t) + \frac{\alpha_{1,i}}{\beta_{1,i}}}}$ correspond to $y_{i,1}(t,u_{s,i})$, while $x_i^2(t)$ corresponds to $y_{i,2}(t,u_{s,i})$ and $y_{i,3}(t,u_{s,i})$, and $t$ corresponds to $y_{i,3}(t,u_{s,i})$. \end{proof}
+Here, the terms $\frac{1}{{x_i(t) + \frac{\alpha_i^{0}}{\beta_i^{0}}}}$ and $\frac{1}{{x_i(t) + \frac{\alpha_i^{1}}{\beta_i^{1}}}}$ correspond to $y_{i,1}(t,u_{s,i})$, while $x_i^2(t)$ corresponds to $y_{i,2}(t,u_{s,i})$ and $y_{i,3}(t,u_{s,i})$, and $t$ corresponds to $y_{i,3}(t,u_{s,i})$. \end{proof}

 The initial values $y_i(t_s)$ and $x_i(t_s)$ that appear in the coefficients of the affine combination in Proposition \ref{pro:switching_affine} should vary depending on the specific time interval and the initial state $\bm{x}(0)$ that led to that interval.
 In other words, these coefficients remain constant only within the specific interval considered.
-Thus, these values should generally be treated as time and state-dependent, and the relation between $\gamma_i(t)$ and $x_i(t)$ described in Proposition \ref{pro:switching_affine} does not globally apply across the entire state space.
+Thus, these values should be treated also as time and state-dependent, rather than as global constants.
+This means that the relation between $\gamma_i(t)$ and $x_i(t)$ described in Proposition \ref{pro:switching_affine} does not globally apply across the entire state-time space.

 We propose simply approximating $\gamma_i(t)$ with the affine combination of the terms in \eqref{eq:affine_features}, regardless of time and state.
 This approach treats the coefficients of the affine combination as constants to be learned, and allows us to approximate any switching curve using the affine combination of the terms in \eqref{eq:affine_features}, defined for all $i \in [n]$.
 Therefore, for each $i \in [n]$, we augment the original feature vectors with the terms in \eqref{eq:affine_features}.
 Applying OCT-H to these augmented feature vectors enables the learning of nonlinear switching curves within the state space.